 Everyday Idioms Introduction

-So this idiom, “work your fingers to the bone”, that’s B O N E, and yeah bone, what’s inside you’re, inside your body, this means to work really hard until you’re exhausted.
+So this idiom, “work your fingers to the bone”, that’s B O N E, and yeah bone, what’s inside your, inside your body, this means to work really hard until you’re exhausted.

 This idiom means a lot to me because my mum used to use it a lot.
 From the age of nine until eighteen [my age], my mum ran a café, by the seaside in Clacton, the town that we used to live in in the UK.